Singularities and Topological Change for Deforming Domains in Manifolds: Concluding remarks

 \section{Concluding remarks}

-(I) In 1965, Smale made a landmark contribution \cite{S65} by extending the Morse index theorem on geodesics to be valid on manifolds.
-However, his framework was limited to $C^{\infty}$-deformations of smooth domains $D(t)$ on manifolds.
-In fact, the deformation $\mathcal{D}$ was required $C^{\infty}$, meaning that all $D(t)\subset M^n$ must be of the same topological type.
-Hence the initial domain $D(0)$ of Smale's ``$\epsilon$-type" must share the same topology as the final domain $D=D(b)$.
-For example, if $M^2$ is the cylinder $S^{1}\times \mathbb{R}^{1}$, and $D$ a ring domain in $M^2$, the $\epsilon$-type initial domain $D(0)$ must be also a ring domain $S^{1}\times (-\epsilon',\epsilon')$, which is very thin with $\epsilon' = O(\epsilon)$.
-Theorem~\ref{TB} in this paper removes the $C^\infty$-deformation restriction and extends the Morse index theorem to a broader class of $C^{0}$-deformations where the topology of $D(t)$ is allowed to change throughout the deformation in $t$.
-Thus, the initial domain $D(0)$ can be arbitrary, such as a ball $B^n(p_o)$ around a point $p_o$, and the final domain $D(b)$ can be a Lipschitz domain of any shape.
-Furthermore, given two arbitrary Lipschitz domains $D$ and $D'$ on a manifold $M^n$, we have proven the existence of a $C^0$-deformation on which the Morse index theorem holds, with $D(b)=D$, $D(0)=D'$.\\
+(i) In 1965, Smale \cite{S65} extended the Morse index theorem on geodesics to smooth domains enlarging in manifolds.
+The deformation $\mathcal{D}$ was assumed to be $C^{\infty}$, meaning that all $D(t)\subset M^n$ must be of the same topological type.
+Hence the initial domain $D(0)$ of Smale's ``$\epsilon$-type" must share the topology same as the final domain $D=D(b)$.
+For example, if $M^2$ is the cylinder $S^{1}\times \mathbb{R}^{1}$, and $D$ a ring domain in $M^2$, the $\epsilon$-type initial domain $D(0)$ must be also a ring domain $S^{1}\times (-\varepsilon', \varepsilon')$, which is very thin with $\varepsilon' = O(\varepsilon)$.
+Theorem~\ref{TB} in this paper removes the $C^\infty$-deformation restriction and extends the Morse index theorem to a broader class of $C^{0}$-deformations where the topology of $D(t)$ is allowed to change along $t$.
+Thus, the initial domain $D(0)$ can be arbitrary, such as a ball $B^n(p_o)$ around a point $p_o$, and the final domain $D(b)$ can be a given quasi-Lipschitz domain of any shape.
+Furthermore, given two arbitrary quasi-Lipschitz domains $D$ and $D'$ on a manifold $M^n$, we can deform $D$ to a small n-ball $B^n(p_0)$ by shrinking and then deform the n-ball to $D'$ by expanding.
+Therefore, we obtain the existence of a $C^0$-deformation on which the Morse index theorem holds, with $D(0)=D$, $D(b)=D'$.\\